Lee Valley White Water Centre: Road

 The site is located just off the A121 road, with easy access from the A10 road, and junctions 25 and 26 of the M25 motorway.

 Rail

 Rail access to the site is via Cheshunt and Waltham Cross railway stations on the West Anglia Main Line, with frequent services from Stratford, near the main Olympic site, and Liverpool Street.
 Theobalds Grove railway station, on the Lea Valley Lines, is nearby.

 Bus

-Arriva Herts and Essex operates services 66,86,251 which pass close to the venue.
+Arriva Herts and Essex operates services 66, 86, and 251, which pass close to the venue.
 Other bus routes run by Transport for London and Intalink stop at the nearby bus station in Waltham Cross town centre.

 Cycle and pedestrian

 The Lee Navigation towpath forms part of the Lee Valley Walk and the National Cycle Route 1 is adjacent to the venue.